 George Washington once surveyed our fields — the same fields that later became a civil war battleground for General Custer and Colonel Mosby in August of 1864.

 On this deeply historic land of America's past, veterans now cultivate a future for themselves, their families, and their communities.

 We are growing more than vegetables.

 We are growing careers.

 We are growing attainable, replicable business models.

-We are growing the next generation of farmers and leaders in the sustainable agriculture movement.
+We are growing the next generation of farmers, leaders, and policymakers in the sustainable agriculture movement.